Karl Jaspers Forum, Target Article 16, 16 March 1999

 form of philosophy than any one of the

-previously known forms and that both
+previously known forms, and that both

-materialism and idealism have to become
+materialism and idealism are bound to become

 history, being ousted by with a higher-level